Hyperoxia: Oxygen toxicity

+Causes

+The supplementation of oxygen has been a common procedure of pre-hospital treatment for many years.
+Hyperoxia often occurs in controlled medical environments where high concentrations of oxygen are administered, such as during mechanical ventilation or oxygen therapy in intensive care units.
+The highest risk of hyperoxia is in hyperbaric oxygen therapy, where it is a high probability side effect of the treatment for more serious conditions, and is considered an acceptable risk as it can be managed effectively without apparent long term effects.
+In such settings, it is crucial to regularly monitor PaO2 levels to prevent hyperoxia and its associated complications.

 An additional cause of hyperoxia is related to underwater diving with breathing apparatus.
-Divers breath a mixture of gasses which must include oxygen, and the partial pressure of oxygen in any given gas mixture will increase with depth.
+Divers breath a mixture of gases which must include oxygen, and the partial pressure of oxygen in any given gas mixture will increase with depth.
 Atmospheric air becomes hyperoxic during the dive, and a hyperoxic gas mixture known as nitrox is used to reduce the risk of decompression sickness by substituting oxygen for part of the nitrogen content.
 Breathing nitrox can lead to oxygen toxicity due to the high partial pressure of oxygen if used too deep or for too long.
 Protocols for the safe use of raised oxygen partial pressure in diving are well established and used routinely by recreational scuba divers, military combat divers and professional saturation divers alike.
-The highest risk of hyperoxia is in hyperbaric oxygen therapy, where it is a high probability side effect of the treatment for more serious conditions, and is considered an acceptable risk as it can be managed effectively without apparent long term effects.

 Oxygen rebreathers are also used for normobaric routine work and emergency response in non-breatheable atmospheres, or in circumstances where the suitability of the ambient gas for breathing is unknown or may change without warning, such as firefighting, underground rescue, and work in confined spaces.
 Supplemental oxygen is also used for high altitude exposures in aviation and mountaineering.
 In all these cases, the maximum concentration is naturally limited by the ambient pressure, but the lower limit is usually more difficult to control, and the immediate consequences of hypoxia are generally more serious that the immediate consequences of hyperoxia, so there is a tendency to provide a larger margin for error for hypoxia, and the user is exposed to hyperoxic conditions for much of the time.

 Mechanism

-Supplementary oxygen is an effective and widely available treatment for hypoxemia and hypoxia associated with many pathological processes, but other pathophysiological processes are associated with increased levels of reactive oxygen species (ROS) caused by hyperoxia.
-These ROS react with biological tissues, and may damage proteins, lipids, and nucleic acids.
-Antioxidants normally protecting the tissues can be overwhelmed by higher levels of ROS, thereby causing oxidative stress.
+Supplementary oxygen is an effective and widely available treatment for hypoxemia and hypoxia associated with many pathological processes, but other pathophysiological processes are associated with increased levels of ROS caused by hyperoxia.
+These ROS react with biological tissues and may damage proteins, lipids, and nucleic acids.
+Antioxidants that normally protect tissues can be overwhelmed by higher levels of ROS, thereby causing oxidative stress.

 Alveolar and alveolar capillary epithelial cells are vulnerable to injuries caused by oxygen free radicals due to hyperoxia.
 In acute lung injuries of this type, hyperpermeability of the pulmonary microvasculature allows plasma leakage, causing pulmonary edema and abnormalities in coagulation and fibrin deposition.
 Surfactant production can be impaired.
-Maximum benefit of oxygen availability is a balance between necessity and toxicity along a continuum.
+The maximum benefit of oxygen availability is a balance between necessity and toxicity along a continuum.